LongerHV/nixos-configuration/README.md

 - [ ] Refactor homelab stuff (move to modules/nixos/homelab)
 - [ ] Refactor home stuff (move to modules/home-manager)
 - [ ] Use new ZFS mountpoints (instead of legacy)
-- [ ] Figure out what is wrong with nix managed typescript-language-server in nvim

 ## Resources